 - 5.1 A charitable or public service organization may apply for an annual license which is valid for one (1) year from the date of issuance and allows the licensee to hold no more than two (2) bingo occasions per week.
 Each occasion may not exceed six (6) hours in duration. - 5.2 Only one (1) license per year may be granted to the major organization and all of its auxiliaries, affiliates, chapters or lodges.
 If the major organization does not obtain a license, the auxiliary, affiliate, chapter or lodge may. - 5.2.1 Example 1.
 X is a national charitable organization with its headquarters in another state.
 Chapter B is located in Morgantown.
-This chapter wishes to hold bingo occasions.
-Chapter B may apply for and obtain a license. - 5.2.2 Example 2.
+This Chapter wishes to hold bingo occasions.
+Chapter B may apply for and obtain a license.

+- 5.2.2 Example 2.
 X is a national charitable organization with its headquarters in another state.
 X applies for and obtains a bingo license.
 X also has two (2) chapters in this State.
 Chapter A is located in Beckley and Chapter B in Morgantown.
 Both Chapter A and Chapter B wish to hold bingo occasions.
 Both may apply for and obtain a license. - 5.2.3 Example 3.
 C is a West Virginia volunteer fire department with two auxiliaries in the state.
 If C applies for and obtains a bingo license, neither of the auxiliaries may do so.
 However, the auxiliaries may play on C's license if they comply with all provisions of the Act and these regulations. (e.g. the total number of bingo occasions conducted by C and its auxiliaries may not exceed two (2) per week or one hundred four (104) per year, etc.). - 5.3 Branches, chapters or lodges of any national association or organization are not considered affiliates or auxiliaries of each other.
 Nor are local churches of a nationally organized church considered to be affiliates or auxiliaries of each other.
-In addition every school is to be considered a major organization for purposes of this Act.

-- 5.4 No two (2) or more organizations may hold a joint bingo occasion under any annual license. - 5.5 Bingo licenses must be conspicuously displayed at the location where the bingo occasions are held. - 5.6 All bingo occasions must be open to the public and there is no minimum age to participate in any bingo game.
-A person must be at least eighteen (18) years of age to play in or conduct any bingo game.
+In addition every school is to be considered a major organization for purposes of this Act. - 5.4 No two (2) or more organizations may hold a joint bingo occasion under any annual license. - 5.5 Bingo licenses must be conspicuously displayed at the location where the bingo occasions are held. - 5.6 All bingo occasions must be open to the public.
+A person must be at least eighteen (18) years of age to play in or conduct any bingo game: Provided That a junior volunteer firefighter sixteen (16) years of age or older may assist the volunteer fire company of which such junior volunteer firefighter is a member in the conduct of a bingo event when such junior volunteer firefighter is supervised by a senior member of the same volunteer fire company who is over the age of twenty-one (21) years.
 A person under eighteen (18) may attend the playing of a bingo game if accompanied by or under the supervision of an adult relative or a legal guardian of the person.

-§ 110-16-6.
+Additionally, a person must be at least eighteen (18) to purchase a charitable raffle ticket authorized under W. Va.
+Code § 47-23-1 et seg. and 110 C.S.R.
+35. - § 110-16-6.
 Limited occasion license.